mattbutler44/WebDesign/README.md

 Most of the design is percentage and em-based to achieve an attractive and functional design as the window resizes.
 This, along with the break points, accommodate virtually any display and any screen size or situation.

+DISCLAIMER:
+Most of the content on this site is directly taken from other sources.
+This project is not about the creation of content, but rather the creation of the design.
+I make no claim to being the creator of the content and all rights go to respective creators.
+The external links should bring the visitor to the sources I used to populate the pages.